Victim of fatal Mendocino Coast fall was Montana man

-Trevor Justin Wade, 35, of Missoula, was staying with friends at a nearby vacation rental for a celebration.
-Monday morning they were near the bluff’s edge when Wade lost his balance about 10:30 a.m. and fell some 200 feet into the ocean, Mendocino County sheriff’s Capt.
+Trevor Justin Wade, 35, of Missoula was staying with friends at a nearby vacation rental for a celebration.
+On Monday morning, they were near the bluff’s edge when Wade lost his balance about 10:30 a.m. and fell some 200 feet into the ocean, Mendocino County sheriff’s Capt.
 Greg Van Patten said Tuesday.

 Firefighters were called to a possible coast rescue but arrived after Wade had died, said Fort Bragg Fire Chief Steve Orsi.